nathanborror/Rabble/README.md

 - [ ] Figure out channel registration
 - [ ] Packagable write() needs to remove files
 - [ ] Check message.prefix (user and host) when reacting to commands
+- [ ] Make handleIncomingData something all IRCSession implementations can use

 ## File Structure